 Viral videos began circulating as animated GIFs small enough to be uploaded to websites over dial-up Internet access or through email as attachments in the early 1990s.[26]
 Videos were also spread on message boards, P2P file sharing sites, and even coverage from mainstream news networks on television.[27]
 Two of the most successful viral videos of the early internet era were "The Spirit of Christmas" and "Dancing Baby".
 "The Spirit of Christmas" surfaced in 1995, spread through bootleg copies on VHS and on the internet, as well as an AVI file on the PlayStation game disc for Tiger Woods 99, later leading to a recall.[27][28]
 The popularity of the videos led to the creation of the television series South Park after it was picked up by Comedy Central.[29]
 "Dancing Baby", a 3D-rendered dancing baby video made in 1996 by the creators of Character Studio for 3D Studio MAX, became something of a mid-late 1990s cultural icon in part due to its exposure on worldwide commercials, editorials about Character Studio, and the popular television series Ally McBeal.[29][30][31]
 The video may have first spread when Ron Lussier, the animator who cleaned up the raw animation, began passing the video around his workplace, LucasArts.[32]

 Later distribution of viral videos on the internet before YouTube, which was created in 2005 and bought by Google in 2006, were mostly through websites dedicated to hosting humorous content, such as Newgrounds and YTMND, although message boards such as eBaum's World and Something Awful were also instrumental.[27]
 Notably, some content creators hosted their content on their own websites, such as Joel Veitch's site for his band Rather Good, which hosted quirky Flash videos for the band's songs; the most popular was "We Like the Moon", whose viral popularity on the internet prompted Quiznos to parody the song for a commercial.[33]
-The most famous self-hosted home of viral videos is perhaps Homestar Runner, launched in 2000 and still running.[27]
-The introduction of social media such as Facebook and Twitter has created even more avenues for videos to go viral.
+The most famous self-hosted home of viral videos is perhaps Homestar Runner, released in the early 2000’s and is still running today[27] In the mid 2000’s more social media websites such as Facebook (2004)[1] and Twitter (2006)[2] gave users the option to share videos causing them to go viral.
 More recently, there has been a surge in viral videos on video sharing sites such as YouTube, partially because of the availability of affordable digital cameras.[34]
 Beginning in December 2015, YouTube introduced a "trending" tab to alert users to viral videos using an algorithm based on comments, views, "external references", and even location.[35]
 The feature reportedly does not use viewing history to serve up related content, and the content may be curated by YouTube.[36]

 Qualification